 Responding when a person raises assisted dying: conversation guide and handbook

-It is important health professionals are prepared to respond with respect and compassion if assisted dying is raised, regardless of personal views.
+It is important health professionals are prepared to respond with respect and compassion if assisted dying is raised by a person, regardless of personal views.

 Read the handbook for responding when a person raises assisted dying first, before using the conversation guide.

 - Responding when a person raises assisted dying: a handbook for registered health professionals (Word, 625 KB)

 - Responding when a person raises assisted dying: a handbook for registered health professionals (PDF, 533 KB)

 - Responding when a person raises assisted dying: a conversation guide for registered health professionals (Word, 419 KB)

 - Responding when a person raises assisted dying: a conversation guide for registered health professionals (PDF, 260 KB)

 An e-learning module is available to support understanding and use of the conversation guide.
 Health professionals can access the e-learning module in LearnOnline.